carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/optimization.md

 ## Optimization

-Now that you understand how the score-calculation process works, and to optimize this process, you need to do the following:
+Now that you understand how the score-calculation process works, and to optimize this process, follow these guidelines:

-- Put the ones with the highest chances of winning at the top.
+- **Considerations**
+	- Put considerations that have a high probability of returning a low score at the top.
+This ensures that lower considerations will be discarded because the decision is difficult to beat the higher one if its first consideration returns a low score.
 For example:
-	- Decisions with highest weight
-	- Considerations that are boolean (50% winning rate)
+		- Considerations that are boolean (return `0.0` or `1.0`)
-- Put expensive ones at the bottom
+	- Put considerations that are expensive at the bottom.
+For example:
-	- Considerations with raycasts
+		- Considerations using raycasts
+- **Decisions**
+	- Put decisions that have a high probability of returning a high score at the top.
+For example:
+		- Decisions with high weights
+- **Decision Makers**
+	- Put decision makers that have a high probability of returning a high score at the top.

 To reorder decision makers, decisions, and considerations, you need to enable the **Reorderable** option in the Editor.
 This option adds drag handles before every item, allowing you to change the order of each item by dragging it.